On the Variance of Neural Network Training with respect to Test Sets and Distributions: The statistical structure of neural network errors

-In the previous section we showed that when training to convergence, disjoint splits of test data become nearly decorrelated, in the sense that networks which randomly perform well on one split do not perform better than average on another.
-In this section we argue that this property also extends to individual examples,
+In the previous section we showed that when training to convergence, disjoint splits of test data become nearly decorrelated, in the sense that networks which randomly perform well on one split do not perform better than average on the other.
+We now test the hypothesis that this phenomenon